Optometry: Russia

 In Russia, optometry education has been accredited by the Federal Agency of Health and Social Development.

 There are only two educational institutions that teach optometry in Russia: Saint Petersburg Medical Technical College, formerly known as St. Petersburg College of Medical Electronics and Optics, and The Helmholtz Research Institute for Eye Diseases.
 They both belong and are regulated by the Ministry of Health.
 The optometry program is a four-year program.
-It includes one to two science foundation years, one year focused on clinical and proficiency skills, and one year of clinical rotations in hospitals.
+It includes one to two science foundation years, one yer focused on clinical and proficiency skills, and one year of clinical rotations in hospitals.
 Graduates take college/state examinations and then receive a specialist diploma.
 This diploma is valid for only five years and must be renewed every five years after receiving additional training at state-accredited programs.

 The scope of practice for optometrists in Russia includes refraction, contact lens fitting, spectacles construction and lens fitting (dispensing), low vision aids, foreign body removal, referrals to other specialists after clinical condition diagnoses (management of diseases in the eye).